occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 	docker.url=https://index.docker.io/v1/

-Lunch the modeler
+Launch the modeler
 ----------------
+There are two ways to launch the docker connector.

+	* Using the occiware studio here: http://www.obeo.fr/download/occiware/
+	* Using the eclispe with ecore source code
-To lunch the modeler from eclipse with ecore source code follow these steps:
+To launch the modeler from eclipse with ecore source code follow these steps:

-* Start your eclipse IDE in `Run` menu chose `Run Configurations..` (We assume that the OCCIWARE/ecore project is already lunched in your IDE).
+* Start your eclipse IDE in `Run` menu chose `Run Configurations..` (We assume that the OCCIWARE/ecore project is already launched in your IDE).

 ![Run Configurations...](https://raw.githubusercontent.com/occiware/dev-tools/master/eclipse/images/run.png "Run Configurations...")